netzpirat/guard-coffeescript/README.md

     public/javascripts/compiled/ui/buttons/toggle_button.js

 Note the parenthesis around the `.+\.coffee`.
-This enables guard-coffeescript to place the full path that was matched inside the parenthesis into the proper output directory.
+This enables Guard::CoffeeScript to place the full path that was matched inside the parenthesis into the proper output directory.

 This behaviour can be switched off by passing the option `:shallow => true` to the guard, so that all JavaScripts will be compiled directly to the output directory.

+### Multiple source directories

+The Guard short notation

+    guard 'coffeescript', :input => 'app/coffeescripts', :output => 'public/javascripts/compiled'

+will be internally converted into the standard notation by adding `(.+\.coffee)` to the `input` option string and create a Watcher that is equivalent to:

+    guard 'coffeescript', :output => 'public/javascripts/compiled' do
+      watch(%r{app/coffeescripts/(.+\.coffee)})
+    end

+To add a second source directory that will be compiled to the same output directory, just add another watcher:

+    guard 'coffeescript', :input => 'app/coffeescripts', :output => 'public/javascripts/compiled' do
+      watch(%r{lib/coffeescripts/(.+\.coffee)})
+    end

+which is equivalent to:

+    guard 'coffeescript', :output => 'public/javascripts/compiled' do
+      watch(%r{app/coffeescripts/(.+\.coffee)})
+      watch(%r{lib/coffeescripts/(.+\.coffee)})
+    end

 ## Development